Artefact-Labs/doc/src/getting-started/installation/README.md

 Just follow the steps explained in the installation's wizards.

 ## Configuration
-When the installtion will be done, open the tool Lorsque l' installation sera terminée, ouvrez le logiciel.
+When the installtion is complete, open the software.

-Lord de la première ouverture une fenetre de configuration s' ouvrira.
-Elle vous permet de realiser les configurations de base de l' IDE.
+The first time you open the software, a configuration window will open.
+It allows you to make the basic configurations of the IDE.

 ![alt text](./1.gif "Setting 1")
 1. Choose the language
-2. Choose the software you don' t have.
+2. Choose the software you don't have.
 They will be installed (offline).
 3. Choose a theme for your IDE.
-Artefact-Creator offer you 3 different theme.
+Artefact-Creator offers you 3 different themes.
 4. Configure a user account (username, password). you will use it to open the IDE.